Ademuyiwa001/portfolio/Readme.txt

 Clone or download the website folder
-Unzip the folder and click on index.html to view portfolio website Thank you
+Unzip the folder and click on index.html to view portfolio websites Thank you